The arcsin function

 Solving the Equation cos(θ) = c for θ

-by using arccos and Arccos
+by using arccosine and Arccosine

 to be c.
 Then finding that angle requires solving this equation